Angus Peter Campbell

-Angus Peter Campbell (Aonghas P(h)àdraig Caimbeul; born 1952) is a Scottish award-winning poet, novelist, journalist, broadcaster and actor.
+Angus Peter Campbell (Aonghas P(h)àdraig Caimbeul; born 1954) is a Scottish award-winning poet, novelist, journalist, broadcaster and actor.
 Campbell's works, which are written mainly in Scottish Gaelic, draw heavily upon both Hebridean mythology and folklore and the magic realism of recent Latin American literature.
-In an interview prior to his death, Sorley MacLean, who is with Alasdair Mac Mhaighstir Alasdair one of the two greatest writers in the history of Scottish Gaelic literature, called Campbell one of the best living Scottish poets in any language.
+In an interview prior to his death, Sorley MacLean called Campbell one of the best living Scottish poets in any language.

 Early life

 Angus Peter Campbell was born on 29 April 1954 in South Lochboisdale, South Uist.
 His father, Ewan Campbell (Eòghainn Mòr Aonghais Nìll Aonghais Iain Mhòr), was from Ludag.
 His mother, Christina MacDonald (Ciorstaidh Eòghainn Mhòr 'ic Dhòmhnaill 'ic Aonghais 'ic Alastair), was from Garrynamonie.
 His paternal uncle, Neil Campbell (Niall Mòr), was a long serving ferryman between Ludag, Eriskay, and Barra.

 In a 2009 interview, Campbell recalled, "My first exposure to ‘Gaelic literature’ may very well have been the birds (the curlews) singing outside our house on the moor, or the sound of the cart taking the peats home, or of our neighbour Eairdsidh Beag playing the bagpipes, or of someone singing in the village.
 I went to primary school in South Uist where ‘official literature’ if you want to put it that way, was hidden between the cover of books and therefore in English.
 ‘Literature’ was Black Beauty and Kidnapped and Treasure Island."